gowebexamples/gowebexamples/content/forms.md

 ## Forms

-This example will simulate a contact form and parse the message into a struct.
+This example will show how to simulate a contact form and parse the message into a struct.

 ``` go
 // forms.go